image descriprion

 You don't need to have paddled before.
 Experience helps, but we will show you everything you need along the way.
 Our guides will assist you and teach you basic paddling skills.

 In Canada, where are there NOT bugs?
 Fortunately, we are not deep in the forest or muskeg, where the mosquitoes and/or blackflies cover you like a blanket.
 Typically, if there is a breeze, there are no bugs.
 If it is calm, there are bugs.
-On the actual west coast, there are relatively few mosquitos and no-seeums, but some.
 It is helpful to have a bug net for your head and some bug spray with you.
+(Some environments are restricted for bug spray because of its impact on the ecosystem.)

 There is never an intention for you to flip and get soaked, but sometimes it happens.
 We provide you with dry bags for your clothing and gear.
 We also show you how to properly use them to make sure your things stay dry.